-When starting a business, finding a good idea is half the battle.
+When starting a business, finding an idea is half the battle.
 The other half is funding it.

 - Find a free business idea